 Here are some of the most important ones:

 - Malcesine in Fiore – an annual event held each May.
 This is when the historic squares of Malcesine host a huge flower and plant market.

 - Feast of St. Anna – each year on 24th July the locals celebrate the feast day of Malcesine’s Patron Saint.

 - Musica nelle Piazza – a summer festival with live music and performances on Malcesine’s squares.

 - Ciottolando con Gusto – an annual event held each September.
 A food event with Malcesine’s restaurants and eateries serving specially developed dishes using zero km foods and local herbs.

 Near Malcesine, you can also visit some of Italy’s largest and most popular amusement and adventure parks.
-Have a look at their official websites for further details: Gardaland, Gardaland Sea Life Aquarium, Canevaworld, Busatte Adventure, and Jungle Adventure Park.
+Click on the links below for further details and to purchase tickets:

 19. Take a Day Trip from Malcesine to Some of Italy’s Most Beautiful Cities